melak-cmd/Flask-Mascot-Microservice/README.md

-# Jenkins
+# GoCD

-Files for Jenkins
+Files for GoCD